Sean Faris, General Manager

 Mark Taché & Christin Cooper-Taché, Founding Partners

 Mark and Christin co-founded Montana Ale Works with Pete Hendrickson, seven years after “Pedro” walked in the door of their wildly popular rookie restaurant venture, MacKenzie River Pizza Co., then a wood-fired, handcrafted pizza emporium exploding Bozeman’s restaurant scene with its artisan pies, rustic hand-hewn ambiance and passionate service.
-“Despite Pedro’s pledge to quit restaurants and 'go native' in Montana, he saw the potential of what we were trying to do.
-Against his better judgment I'm sure," Christin laughs, "he offered to help.
-I don’t know if he loves or hates us for it, but we dubbed him “Saint Peter” that day.”
+Together they shaped the unique Mackenzie River culture of the '90's.

-Their personal friendship and professional partnership led to the founding in 2000 of Montana Ale Works, spearheading the revitalization of Bozeman's historic East End and raising the bar yet again for casual upscale dining in the Gallatin Valley.
-Mark and Christin work behind the scenes with their partners, now a team of 5, to influence and steer conceptual decisions from interior design to employee culture to management and ongoing menu development.
+Their personal friendship and professional partnership led to the founding in 2000 of Montana Ale Works, which spearheaded the revitalization of Bozeman's historic East End, raising the bar yet again for casual upscale dining in the Gallatin Valley.
+Now a partnership of four, including executive chef Roth Jordan, Mark and Christin influence and steer decisions from employee culture and training, to marketing, management, menu development and community partnerships.

-Christin, an Olympic silver medalist in giant slalom in 1984 (Sarajevo) and triple World Championship medalist, has been a freelance writer and analyst for CBS and NBC Sports coverage of Olympic, World Championship and World Cup skiing for over 20 years.
-Mark competed for eight years on the World Cup and in two World Championships with the US Ski Team before spending seven years racing on the US Pro Tour.
+It's a long way from the ski hills of their youth.
+Christin, a two-time Olympian and Olympic silver medalist in alpine skiing (giant slalom, Sarajevo, 1984) and triple World Championship medalist in 1982, was raised in Ketchum Idaho, and is a longtime expert analyst for network coverage of Olympic, World Championship and World Cup skiing.
+Mark competed for eight years internationally on the World Cup Tour, including two World Championship teams, and seven years on the US Pro Tour.
 He moved into sports management and restaurant ownership upon retiring.
 The couple splits their time between Bozeman and Mark’s hometown of Aspen, Colorado, where the two are ambassadors for the Aspen Skiing Company, avid all-season mountaineers, and coaches at Taché Racing, the high-performance clinics they founded in the late ‘80’s, now run by Mark’s brother Michael.

 “It’s wild to see where we ended up,” says Mark.
-“Restaurants weren’t part of any grand scheme, but coming off the US Ski Team, we wanted to see if we'd learned anything with practical application in the real world.
-We knew a lot about team-building, work ethic, the importance of roles, goals and high standards, and we appreciated the teamwork aspect of great food and service."
+“Restaurants weren’t part of any grand scheme, but coming off the US Ski Team, we wanted to see if what we'd learned at the highest leel of sports had any practical application in the real world.
+We knew a lot about team-building, work ethic, the importance of systems, roles, goals and high standards, and we appreciated the teamwork aspect of great food and service."

 "Ale Works is a jewel and a work in progress,” adds Christin.
 “We’re not afraid to admit mistakes and are always striving to stay ahead of the curve, an ethic we got from skiing.
 And we listen to people who know more than us, which is pretty much everyone we surround ourselves with,” she laughs.